-The Microenterprise Loan Fund was launched in 2012 to improve access to credit for Microenterprises, and facilitate the growth and expansion of viable businesses from all industry sectors across the country, which have been refused access to credit from the banks.
+The Microenterprise Loan Fund was launched in 2012 to improve access to credit for Microenterprises, and facilitate the growth and expansion of viable businesses from all industry sectors across the country, which do not have access to credit from the banks.

-The Credit Review Office was established by Government in 2010 to provide a simple and effective review process for small and medium-sized enterprises (SMEs), sole traders and farm enterprises refused credit from the banks that were, at that time, participating in the NAMA scheme.
-Since then, other banks have voluntarily joined the process.
-The banks currently covered are Allied Irish Bank, Bank of Ireland, PTSB and Ulster Bank.
+Credit Review provides a simple and effective review process for small and medium-sized enterprises (SMEs), sole traders and farm enterprises refused credit from Allied Irish Bank, Bank of Ireland, PTSB and Ulster Bank.

 State Financial Support for SMEs in Ireland

-For information on supports available to SMEs in Ireland please see the Supporting SME tool at www.supportingsmes.ie which sets out the full range of Government financial and other supports.
+For information on supports available to SMEs in Ireland please see the Supporting SME tool at supportingSMEs.gov.ie which sets out the full range of Government financial and other supports.

 There are over 170 different Government supports for Irish start-ups and small businesses.